sahib/rmlint/docs/rmlint.1.rst

 It is able to find the following types of lint:

-* Duplicate files and directories (and as a result unique files).
+* Duplicate files and directories (and as a by-product unique files).
 * Nonstripped Binaries (Binaries with debug symbols; needs to be explicitly enabled).
 * Broken symbolic links.
 * Empty files and directories (also nested empty directories).